 Things to do at Lake Havasu

-Getting off grid to explore the nooks and crannies of the lake holds plenty of appeal for those looking for a relaxed vacation.
-Days might be spent swimming, fishing, or, even, jet skiing, should you add one onto your houseboat rental.
-Nights, meanwhile, are reserved for watching spectacular sunsets, casting an eye over starry skies, and, perhaps, grilling up that fish you caught earlier.
+Getting off-grid to explore the nooks and crannies of the lake holds plenty of appeal for those looking for a relaxing vacation.
+Days might be spent swimming, fishing, or even riding personal watercraft, should you add one on to your houseboat rental.
+Evenings, meanwhile, are reserved for watching spectacular sunsets, casting an eye over starry skies, and grilling up that fish you caught earlier.
 When it’s time to explore further afield, you’ll find the Lake Havasu area equally enticing on land.

 Explore Lake Havasu City

-Lake Havasu City offers plenty of reasons to “drop anchor” and head onshore for a while.
+Lake Havasu City offers plenty of reasons to drop anchor and head onshore for a while.
 For starters, there’s the must-see London Bridge.
-A bit of Britain in the desert, and certainly one of the most unique attractions in Arizona, it stands above a charming shopping and sightseeing area and close to the city’s whimsical English Village.
+A bit of Britain in the desert, and certainly one of the most unique attractions in Arizona, it stands above a charming shopping and sightseeing area and is close to the city’s whimsical English Village.

 Discover Lake Havasu State Park

-Stretching north from London Bridge is Lake Havasu State Park, an ever-popular spot with white-sand beaches and a grassy area for picnics.
+Stretching north from London Bridge is Lake Havasu State Park, a popular spot for its white-sand beaches and grassy area for picnics.
 Small boats come right up to shore and sit neatly in a row in the shallows, their passengers relaxing on the sand, cooking up a storm on the gas grills, or enjoying a stroll along the Mohave Sunset Trail.

 Visit Havasu National Wildlife Refuge

-Stretching between Lake Havasu City and Parker, the Havasu National Wildlife Refuge is among the area’s more unspoiled spots – particularly so along the Topock Gorge, which houses one of the last remaining stretches of the lower Colorado River in its untouched glory.
-It’s a haven for birds – and for the people who love to watch them.
+Stretching between Lake Havasu City and Parker, the Havasu National Wildlife Refuge is among the area’s more unspoiled spots—particularly so along the Topock Gorge, which contains one of the last remaining stretches of the lower Colorado River in its untouched glory.
+It’s a haven for birds—and for the people who love to watch them.